netsec-ethz/jackal/README.md

 This repository is a fork of [ortuman/jackal](https://github.com/ortuman/jackal) making it available for SCION/QUIC.
 Refer to the original repository for general usage.

-## Running inside a SCIONLab Virtual Machine
+## Building jackal inside a SCIONLab Virtual Machine

 The following assumes that you have installed the VM as explained in [SCION Tutorials](https://netsec-ethz.github.io/scion-tutorials/virtual_machine_setup/dynamic_ip/).
 You should be able to ssh into your VM.